 What is a Heroin Abscess?

-How a Skin Abscess from Heroin Use Forms
+How a Skin Abscess from Shooting Up Heroin Use Forms

 Without treatment, many adverse effects can arise from an abscess.
 If the infection spreads, it can cross the blood-brain barrier.
 The key structure of the blood-brain barrier is the “endothelial tight junction.”
 Cells that line the inside of blood can be impacted.
 The toxins and bacteria can enter and attack the brain tissue, which can mean brain swelling, and even death.

 Another problem can arise, which is sepsis.
 Sepsis is a serious blood infection.
 These can occur in your abdomen, lungs, and urinary tract.
 Septic shock has a 50 percent death rate, so this is a very serious health event.

 Tissue death or gangrene in the abscess is another concern.
 Gangrene affects your arms, legs, toes, and fingers, common puncture points.
 It can start in a hand or leg and spread throughout your body and cause you to suffer shock.
 Shock will be marked by low blood pressure.
 Vital organs such as the brain are involved, causing blurred vision, fatigue, weakness, and feeling light headed.

 Ken Seeley Communities Provides Treatment for Heroin Addiction